 “With my epilepsy I need help, that won’t change.
 The team from Walsingham Support keeps an eye on me when I’m doing things, like my cooking, but most of the time I live on my own.
 Which is what I want.” explains Mark who’s support package has been built specifically around him.

 Until now Mark’s mum thought a residential home would be the best option for coping with his epilepsy, but with the right support Mark has proved that living on his own is the lifestyle that suits him best.
 At the moment we support Mark at home in the afternoons and at weekends, helping him with things such as visits to the GP, shopping, cooking and walking Sammy his dog.
 Mark wears an alarm on his wrist to alert the team if a seizure starts or to call for support if he needs it, this alongside his regular support hours, gives Mark the security he needs to live his life as independently as possible.

 “I like to go down to the pub every once in a while and enjoy a pint of Guinness extra cold in the summer.”

 He has also mixed more with the local community, and with support from the team, has become more outgoing and sociable, something he was keen to develop.

 “Walsingham Support gave me the confidence to go back out again.
 I was afraid to go out and enjoy that independence.
-Now I go out on trips to Costa where I meet with the other people Walsingham supports, or for my birthday, where Lynn and Paul (Walsingham staff) were with me.”
+Now I go out on trips to Costa where I meet with the other people Walsingham supports, or for my birthday, when Lynn and Paul (Walsingham staff) came with me.”